 In accordance with ASC 470, Debt, the value of the A&R SVB Warrants and A&R SVB LSA was allocated using a relative fair value allocation.
-The fair value of the A&R SVB Warrants was determined to be \$1.3 million and included in additional paid-in-capital of which \$0.7 million was recognized as a component of the loss on extinguishment and \$0.6 million as a debt discount. \$19.4 million was allocated to the A&R SVB LSA.
-In addition, the Company incurred fees of less than \$0.1 million, which were recorded as a debt issuance costs.
+The fair value of the A&R SVB Warrants was determined to be \$1.3 million and included in additional paid-in-capital, of which \$0.7 million was recognized as a component of the loss on extinguishment and \$0.6 million as a debt discount.
+The remaining \$19.4 million was allocated to the A&R SVB LSA.
+In addition, the Company incurred fees of less than \$0.1 million, which were recorded as debt issuance costs.
 The debt discount and debt issuance costs are being amortized to interest expense and the Final Payment Fee is being accreted using the effective interest method over the term of the A&R SVB LSA.

 The Company evaluated the features of the A&R SVB LSA and A&R SVB Warrants in accordance with ASC 480, Distinguishing Liabilities from Equity and ASC 815, Derivatives and Hedging.
 The Company determined that the A&R SVB LSA and A&R SVB Warrants did not contain any features that would qualify as a derivative or embedded derivative.
 In addition, the Company determined that the A&R SVB Warrants should be classified as equity.
-The value of the A&R SVB Warrants is included in Additional Paid-in-Capital in the Company's condensed consolidated balance sheet as of March 31, 2022.
 The estimated fair value of the SVB Warrant was calculated using the Black-Scholes Option Pricing Model based on the following inputs: